Zinc flake coating

 Cr(VI)-free coatings are more environmentally friendly than surfaces with a Cr(VI) content.
 No zinc flake coatings used in the automotive industry nowadays contain this substance.

 Various manufacturers, such as car companies and their suppliers, have produced their own specifications and supply rules in order to define the requirements for these coating systems.

-Zinc flake coating is a generic term for the coating technology and this is marketed by the different suppliers under their respective brand names.ses.
+Zinc flake coating is a generic term for the coating technology and this is marketed by the different suppliers under their respective brand names.

 History

 Because electrolytically zinc-plated surfaces provide comparatively little corrosion protection, and in the case of galvanic zinc coatings on high-strength steel (e.g. category 10.9 and 12.9 high-strength bolts) there is a risk of hydrogen embrittlement, the industry needed a better corrosion protection system.
 High-strength steel parts (such as bolts of strength category > 10.9 and nuts of > 9) and components with tensile strength of > 1000 N/mm^{2} or > 320 HV are susceptible to hydrogen embrittlement.
 Galvanic coating processes and pickling with acids have a major influence on the development of hydrogen-induced brittle fractures.

 In the 1970s, a new coating system was developed in the United States: zinc flake coating (patent number 1376067).
 By virtue of a thin coat thickness of typically 8-12 μm this system produced a high level of protection against corrosion and made it possible to avoid hydrogen embrittlement.

 In the 1980s and 1990s, the use of these coating systems spread, e.g. within the automotive industry.
 This industry needs coating systems offering a high level of corrosion resistance.
 As zinc flake coatings do not create any hydrogen in the process, they were used for critical applications as an alternative to electroplating.